Track events and data streams across your organisation

 Metrics can be used to track anything from across your organisation.
 You can then associate metrics to risks to create Key Risk Indicators or KRIs, and report on these using the Reporting Module.
 Note that Metrics is only available to those on the Risk and Compliance license.

 To create a Metric.
-Head to the Metrics module which can be accessed from the top right.
+Head to the Metrics module which can be accessed in the left side panel under Risks.

 Enter in the name of the metric and add a description.
 The description can be used to explain the metric and related appetite/thresholds of the metric.
 Once done, hit Create Metric.